 Keeping your chat's secret is easier with encryption.
 It is like a digital lock, seen only by you and the one you are talking to.
 Nobody else - not hackers, not the government, not even the folks running the chat program.
 If someone gets your messages, they won't understand them.
 That is because encryption scrambles them.
 This protects your privacy, a super important thing in our internet-driven world.

 WhatsApp, Signal, and iMessage are known for their end-to-end encryption.
 This means only you and the person you are chatting with can read the messages.
 But wait!
 This is not true for all platforms.
 For example, Facebook Messenger and Instagram Direct do not automatically encrypt conversations.
 Therefore, if you are not careful, your chats are vulnerable to third-party snooping.
 Another interesting point?
 Even when chats are encrypted, some platforms still gather additional details.
 This can include when, where, and at what time you send messages.
+When you need to switch to email, opt for private email that offers end-to-end encryption and avoids content scanning, keeping messages and attachments strictly between you and the recipient.

 Encryption works great.
 But, know this - not all encryption types are the same.
 Some use secret, exclusive methods that might secretly be flawed.
 Always go for those using famous, open encryption methods.
 They get frequent safety checks and are totally open about their ways.